thedarredondo/data-science-fundamentals/README.md

 ## Goal

 Form an inuitive understanding of the modern AI/machine learning wave, and learn some practical model building skills along the way.
-I'd love to hear feedback on how to better achieve this goal.

 By the end of the course, students will be able to: